extremenetworks/ExtremeScripting/EXOS/Python/non_stacking_config_converter/README.md

 This tool converts a non stacking "show configuration" output to a stacking configuration for slot 1.

 ### Description
 This script will convert non stacking configurations to stacking configurations for slot 1.
-Every situation possible has not been tested, but it worked on the configurations tested in the example.
+Every situation possible has **NOT** been tested, but it worked on the configurations tested in the example.

 **Please review the configuration before loading the configuration on a switch**